AudiusProject/audius-k8s-manifests/README.md

 # alias k to kubectl
 alias k=kubectl

-# this command should not throw an error kubernetes is properly configured and aliased
+# this command should not throw an error if kubernetes is properly configured and aliased
 k get pods
 ```